 - 1. Excessive branching.
 A huge number of possible behaviors can often be generated even for relatively simple situations, and the number of behaviors tends to grow exponentially with the size of the system simulated [Kuipers, 1994].
 This makes standard qualitative simulation algorithms problematic as psychological models in two ways.
-First, such simulators tend to produce more possible outcomes than people do when making predictions with the same information.
-Second, human reasoning about mental models is typically quite fast, and seems to scale better. - 2.
-Spurious behaviors.
+First, they produce more possible outcomes than people do when making predictions with the same information.
+Second, human mental models reasoning is typically quite fast, and seems to scale better.
+2. Spurious behaviors.
 Many spurious behaviors tend to be included in predictions of today's qualitative simulators [Kuipers, 1994].
 Such behaviors logically follow from the low-resolution input qualitative descriptions but are not physically possible.
-In no protocol study that we are aware of does one see subjects spontaneously mentioning, for instance, ordinal relationships between higher-order derivatives, even though this information needs to be considered for accurate qualitative reasoning from first principles. - 3.
+We have never seen a protocol or study where subjects spontaneously mention, for instance, ordinal relationships between higher-order derivatives, even though such relationships must be considered for accurate qualitative reasoning from first principles. - 3.
 Exclusive reliance on generic domain theories.
-Generic domain theories are attractive because they enable a broad range of possible systems to be modeled, for a variety of potential applications [Forbus, 1988].
-However, people seem to understand and reason about the physical world by relying more on concrete, specific knowledge [Forbus & Gentner, 1997].
+Generic domain theories are attractive because they enable a broad range of possible systems to be modeled.
+However, people seem to understand and reason about the physical world by relying more on concrete, specific knowledge.

-[Forbus & Gentner, 1997] proposed that hybrid qualitative simulation, combining similarity-based reasoning with first-principles reasoning, would provide a more plausible psychological account of human mental models reasoning than traditional purely first-principles qualitative simulation.
-The idea is that most of our predictions are carried out via analogical reasoning, based on experience with similar situations.
+Forbus & Gentner [1997] proposed that hybrid qualitative simulation, combining similarity-based reasoning with first-principles reasoning, would provide a more plausible psychological account of human mental models reasoning than traditional purely first-principles qualitative simulation.
+The idea is that most predictions are carried out via analogical reasoning, based on experience with similar situations.
 With enough experience, and accelerated via the use of language, more abstract principles are slowly formed by a conservative generalization process (see Section 2).
 These principles are also available for something closer to first-principles reasoning in qualitative simulation.

-This paper describes our work in progress on creating a hybrid qualitative simulator.
-Just as many early investigations into qualitative reasoning focused on purely qualitative reasoning, in order to better understand what it could contribute, here we focus exclusively on using analogy for qualitative simulation, what we call similaritybased qualitative simulation.
-Section 2 briefly reviews the analogical processing ideas we are building upon, and Section 3 describes the theory of hybrid qualitative simulation that we have developed.
-Section 4 illustrates the operation of our first prototype on several examples, analyzing the strengths and weaknesses apparent so far in our approach.
-Section 5 discussed related work, and Section 6 provides a summary and discussion of future work.
+This paper describes an important exploration of this model.
+Just as many early investigations into qualitative reasoning focused on purely qualitative reasoning, in order to better understand what it could contribute, here we focus on using analogy exclusively for qualitative simulation, what we call similarity-based qualitative simulation.
+Section 2 briefly reviews the analogical processing ideas we are building upon, and Section 3 describes the theory of similarity-based qualitative simulation that we have developed.
+Section 4 describes our prototype, and Section 5 illustrates its operation on several examples, analyzing the strengths and weaknesses apparent so far in our approach.
+Section 6 discussed related work, and Section 7 summarizes and discusses of future work.